hizzybabe/HTMLKit/src/routes/learn/python/ch1/+page.md

 ---
-title: Introduction to Python and Setup
+title: Chapter 1: Introduction to Python and Setup
 ---

-**Chapter 1: Introduction to Python and Setup**

 ## Topics

 ### 1.1 What is Python?
 History and Applications